microsoft/DeepSpeed/docs/_tutorials/zeropp.md

  - zero_quantized_weights: Boolean indicating whether to use quantized zero weights (*qwZ*), default is false
  - zero_hpz_partition_size: number of ranks in *hpZ* (secondary partition) group, default is 1 meaning no hpZ, ideal is number of ranks (gpus) per node
- - zero_quantized_gradients: Boolean indicating whether to use quantized zero gradients (*qwG*), default is false
+ - zero_quantized_gradients: Boolean indicating whether to use quantized zero gradients (*qgZ*), default is false

 ### DeepSpeed Configuration Changes